mozilla/infosec.mozilla.org/docs/fundamentals/rationales.md

 the user, because a secret can be remotely copied off of a compromised mobile phone.
 Instead, in this case, the possession factor merely makes it more difficult for the threat actor since they now need to brute force/guess your password <b>and</b> compromise your mobile phone.
 This is, however, still possible to do entirely from a remote location.
-In particular, storing both first on second factor on the same device (for example: mobile phone) is strongly discouraged.
+In particular, storing both first and second factor on the same device (for example: mobile phone) is strongly discouraged.
 </p>
 </td></tr>
 <tr>